Okanjo/okanjo-app-server-session/README.md

 * `async request.session.start(sessionState, [callback])` – Starts a new session using the given data.
 Returns a promise or accepts a callback.
   * `sessionState` – The data to store in the session
   * `callback(err)` – Optional, function to fire when session has been started
+* `async request.session.startWithId(sid, sessionState, [callback])` – Starts a new session using the given session id and data.
+Returns a promise or accepts a callback.
+  * `sid` – The session id to use.
+This is the cookie value.
+Only use this if you wish to use your own values instead of randomly generating one.
+  * `sessionState` – The data to store in the session
+  * `callback(err)` – Optional, function to fire when session has been started
 * `async request.session.destroy([callback])` – Terminates the active session.
 Returns a promise or accepts a callback.
   * `callback(err)` – Optional, function to fire when session has been started